-The minimum paid up share capital required for the insurance business as stipulated by the local regulator is \$\$25 million.
-The Company has to comply with the Risk Based Capital Adequacy Requirement ("CAR") as prescribed by the Monetary Authority of Singapore ("MAS") (subject to the financial resource of the Company not being less than \$5 million).
+The Company has to comply with the Risk Based Capital Adequacy Requirement ("CAR") as prescribed by the Monetary Authority of Singapore ("MAS") (subject to the financial resource of the Company not being less than \$5,000,000).
 Although MAS prescribed financial warning event for the CAR, Company has set two higher internal trigger limits for monitoring the CAR.
 In the event of any breaches of the internal trigger limits, the Board has prescribed certain courses of action for the management to undertake to bring the CAR level to above the prescribed minimum levels.
-The Company is in compliance with all internally and externally imposed capital requirements during the year.
+The Company is in compliance with externally imposed capital requirements during the year.
+However, due to the continued losses, the Company did not meet the internally set capital requirement.
+The Board has approved a \$\$3,000,000 fully paid-up capital, which was injected in March 2025.